 - Enhanced Flooded Battery

 Some of the cheapest types are lead-acid.
-You can find a Lead-acid battery in most cars prior to 2010.
-Of course, there are some older cars that will take a more complex battery due to the amount of technology in them, but there are more “standard” batteries in cars prior to 2010.
+You can find Lead Acid Batteries in most cars prior to 2010.
+Of course, some older cars will take a more complex battery due to the amount of technology in them, but there are more “standard” batteries in cars before 2010.

 What are some of these more complex batteries?

 You don’t need to become a car battery guru by any means.
-You only need to know that substantially different types of batteries exist, and they don’t all have the same price.
-Battery prices will fluctuate based on the type of battery that your application requires.
+You only need to know that substantially different types of batteries exist and don’t all have the same price.
+Battery prices will fluctuate based on your car’s type of battery – which is usually dictated based on the car’s electrical needs, the battery capacity (and reserve capacity) and the cold cranking amps required.

 Type of battery considerations will go a long way, as you’ll pick up on the fact that an enhanced flooded battery (EFB) costs less than an absorbent glass mat battery (AGM) and in most cases, lithium-ion batteries are usually more expensive than both due to their size and applications.

-An AGM battery is a valve-regulated lead-acid (VRLA) battery capable of handling modern vehicles with automatic start-stop technology and the greater level of electric energy that they often require.
+An AGM battery is a valve-regulated lead-acid (VRLA) battery capable of handling modern vehicles with automatic start-stop technology and the greater electric energy level they require.
 The charge comes as electrons interact within the individual cells within the battery.

 An EFB battery is made for vehicles with simple start-stop technology.
 It also has less cycling endurance than an AGM battery, effectively making it a cheaper alternative.

 A lithium-ion battery contains a lot of technology that gives it a wide range of uses from portable electronics to hybrid & electric vehicles.
-They provide a good, consistent power supply and usually last a long time.
+They provide a good, consistent power supply that usually lasts long.

 Obviously, in hybrid or electric vehicle applications, you’re going to find lithium-ion battery packs that are much more complicated and larger than “standard” car batteries.
 They can often handle a wider range of charge/discharge cycles and often perform better in extreme temperatures.